To view current class descriptions and schedules, open or download the PDF files below:

 There is a Chat Message feature during the class that can be used to communicate, especially for students who do not have a microphone to speak directly to the teacher.
-Students are welcome to use the Chat Message system to communicate with each other at the beginning of the class before the class “officially” starts.
+Students are welcome to use the Chat Message system to communicate with each other at the beginning of the class before the class “officially” starts (or at the end of the class).
 But, once the class starts, they should not communicate with anybody else except the teacher, unless they are answering a student’s question related to the class.
 For example, if a student sends a chat message like “What book are we in?” or “What page are we on?”, students are welcome to answer the question.
 This prevents the teacher from having to stop the class to answer a question that the rest of the students know the answer to.

-Should You Skip Class If You Didn’t Practice?
+Should You Skip a Live Class If You Didn’t Practice?

 No, never!
 Attend class anyway and just do the best you can.
 Even if you’re not as comfortable with your lesson as usual, you’ll get 30-45 minutes of practice during your class, so that’s a big benefit.
 And, remember you’re on mute, so if you make mistakes, no one else will hear you!
 Also, if you attend every class, you’ll always know what the assignment is for the next week.

-What If You Have to Miss a Class?
+What If You Have to Miss a Live Class?

 Just email your teacher ahead of time, so your teacher won’t delay the class waiting for you.

-What If You Have To Leave Class Early?
+What If You Have To Leave a Live Class Early?

 Just send your teacher a quick chat message saying you have to leave, then go ahead and leave.
 That way, your teacher doesn’t wonder what happened to you.

 Can You Attend a Live Class If You’re Sick?

 Yes, if you feel up to it.
 One good thing about online classes is that you won’t make any of your classmates or your teacher sick by being there!
 We’ve had many students attend class, armed with a big box of tissues!